ibm-cloud-docs/secrets-manager/faqs.md

 {: #faq-differences-secretsreader-roles}
 {: faq}

-Both the **Reader** and **SecretsReader** roles help you to assign read-only access to {{site.data.keyword.secrets-manager_short}} resources.
+Both the Reader and SecretsReader roles help you to assign read-only access to {{site.data.keyword.secrets-manager_short}} resources.

-- As a **Reader**, you can browse a high-level view of secrets in your instance.
-Readers can't access or modify the payload of a secret.
+- As a reader, you can browse a high-level view of secrets in your instance.
+Readers can't access the payload of a secret.
-- As a **SecretsReader**, you can browse a high-level view of secrets, and you can access the payload of a secret.
+- As a secrets reader, you can browse a high-level view of secrets, and you can access the payload of a secret.
 A secrets reader can't create secrets or modify the value of an existing secret.

 ## How is {{site.data.keyword.secrets-manager_short}} different from {{site.data.keyword.keymanagementserviceshort}}?
 {: #faq-differences-key-protect}